The Association of Peñas del Carnaval and the Miguelturra City Council decide to suspend Carnival 2021

 Rodríguez has indicated that this painful decision “is the most responsible given the health situation we are going through due to the crisis caused by Covid 19, given the impossibility of guaranteeing the necessary measures to prevent the spread of the coronavirus in the areas surrounding the CERE, Spain Square and Carnival Street”.

-A measure that has been agreed with the board of directors of the Association of Peñas del Carnaval in the meeting that took place last Wednesday, September 16, in the Plenary Hall of the City Council, in which theCouncilor for Celebrations, Diego Rodríguez, the King of Carnival, Serafín Delgado, the president of the Association of Peñas del Carnaval, Raúl Domínguez, and the members of the Association’s board of directors.
+measure that has been agreed with the board of directors of the Association of Peñas del Carnaval in the meeting that took place last Wednesday, September 16, in the Plenary Hall of the City Council, in which theCouncilor for Celebrations, Diego Rodríguez, the King of Carnival, Serafín Delgado, the president of the Association of Peñas del Carnaval, Raúl Domínguez, and the members of the Association’s board of directors.

 “The Miguelturra carnival is a participatory festival, which involves several months of work, thousands of people who visit us, activities both in closed and open spaces that bring together hundreds and thousands of people, and clubs from all over the region that end their carnivals with floats and troupes on our Piñata Sunday.
 This work must be anticipated and our obligation is to give a quick and consensual response” he assured.
-Rodríguez concluded “We cannot consider any alternative to this, because if we did so, the Miguelturra carnival would lose its hallmarks.”
+Rodríguez concluded “We cannot consider any alternative to this, because if we did so, the Miguelturra carnival would lose its hallmarks”.

 Domínguez he has indicated that “although it hurts us and a lot to take this measure, it is a mature, responsible decision and we must live up to the events.
 Never before has the Miguelturra carnival been stopped, even if it was prohibited.”